valhalla/valhalla/docs/api/matrix/api-reference.md

 | :--------- | :----------- |
 | `lat` | Latitude of the source/target in degrees. |
 | `lon` | Longitude of the source/target in degrees. |
+| `date_time` | Expected date/time for the user to be at the location using the ISO 8601 format (YYYY-MM-DDThh:mm) in the local time zone of departure or arrival. `date_time` as location input offers more granularity over setting time than the global `date_time` object (see below).

 You can refer to the [route location documentation](/docs/api/turn-by-turn/api-reference.md#locations) for more information on specifying locations.